pbaja/SteamJar/.github/README.md

 |Origin|❌|Planned sometime in the future|

 # Installation
 Download installer from [here](https://pbaja.me/SteamJarInstaller.desktop) or [here](https://raw.githubusercontent.com/pbaja/SteamJar/dev/SteamJarInstaller.desktop).
 Save the file and run it.
+If the file opens in the text editor - copy the file to the desktop and run it from there.

 **Manual method**
 Download the repository from [here](https://github.com/pbaja/SteamJar/archive/refs/heads/main.zip).